Preheat the oven to 160ºC.

 Spray a non-stick 4-hole Yorkshire pudding tray (each hole 10cm in diameter), with low-calorie cooking spray.
 Use to grease the holes thoroughly, then line the base of each with a disc of non-stick baking paper.

 Place the eggs, granulated sweetener and caster sugar in a large mixing bowl.
 Whisk with a handheld electric whisk for about 10 minutes, until pale, thick and creamy.
 The mixture should be thick enough so that 'ribbon' trails are left on the surface when the whisk is removed.

 Sift the flour into the mixture.
 Using a large metal spoon, gently fold in until the flour is just mixed in and the mixture is lump free (don't over mix the mixture, otherwise you will knock out the air you have incorporated!).

-Divide the cheese mixture between the 12 partly cooked pastry cases and gently spread it out.
+Divide half of the plain mixture between the 4 holes in the lined Yorkshire pudding tray and gently spread out.